Does Anointing of the Sick

 - the strengthening, peace, and courage to endure in a Christian manner the sufferings of illness or old age [so to follow Christ by way of the cross and obtain the grace given to souls who peacefully trust in God’s will (what ever He allows to happen as the greatest means towards salvation)];

-- the forgiveness of sins [if real contrition is present in the sick person’s soul], if the sick person was not able to obtain it through the sacrament of Penance;
+- the forgiveness of sins [if perfect or imperfect contrition is present in the sick person’s soul], if the sick person was not able to obtain it through the sacrament of Penance;

 - the restoration of health, if it is conducive to the salvation of his soul [since much of the time our suffering has the greatest potential to send the most grace for Life];